-Over the years, I have taken advantage of several free stopover offers.
+Over the years, I have taken advantage of several stopover offers.
 I made the Icelandair stopover in Reykjavik.
 I scheduled a stopover in Dubai while flying from Latvia to India.
-I also made a stopover in Beijing when flying home from Australia to Los Angeles.
+Also, I made a stopover in Beijing when flying home from Australia to Los Angeles.

 After a bit of research and shopping around on multiple airlines, I ended up stopping in Bangkok for a week on my way to Seattle.
 I flew Kenyan Airways from Cape Town to Bangkok, then Korean Air from Bangkok to Seattle.
 I stopped for 14 hours in Seoul and took a quick tour of the city.
 This turned out to be cheaper than flying one airline all the way and I got to spend a few days in one of my favorite cities, Bangkok.

 Scheduling a free stopover is a great way to explore a new city that you otherwise wouldn’t get to visit.
 It also helps to avoid those situations where you are forced to spend hours on end waiting for your next flight.
 Instead of spending 12 hours waiting around an airport, schedule a longer layover and take some time to enjoy the stopover city.
 A stopover is also a great way to break up a long journey.
 Instead of taking multiple long-haul international flights back to back, schedule yourself a few days to rest somewhere in the middle.

 So far in my travels, I have made stopovers in London, Seoul, Reykjavik, Beijing, Dubai, and Bangkok.
 Visiting these exciting cities didn’t cost me any extra in airfare.
 In some cases, I even saved money on airfare by booking connecting flights on budget airlines.